 Back-end Staffing; Front-end Professional Services

 Initially, CTS planned to hire a contractor to help maintain their old application, while their internal team developed the new one.
-After Spies became familiar with the company and what their real needs were, she suggested they talk to the MATRIX UI/UX & AppDev teams to hear a better solution.
+After Spies became familiar with the company and what their real needs were, she suggested they talk to the MATRIX UI/UX team to hear a better solution.

-“The story we told resonated with their long-term goals,” said the MATRIX Director of Digital Transformation.
+“The story we told resonated with their long-term goals,” said the MATRIX Project Lead.
 “What we proposed helped them build into the future.”

 The “story” included a modern front-end website that would be sleek, fast and customer friendly.
 Along the way, MATRIX would help train CTS staff to maintain it using the latest Agile methodologies.
 Future changes would be easier to implement with MATRIX ready to assist CTS internal developers as needed.
 A hybrid approach was adopted.
-CTS decided to continue to support the ColdFusion back end with its own internal developers, while the MATRIX Professional Services team worked on an updated front end in Angular, the latest web development platform.
+CTS decided to continue to support the ColdFusion back end with its own internal developers, while the MATRIX team worked on an updated front end in Angular, the latest web development platform.

 Kevin Hellriegel, CTS Director of IT, explained why.
 “There are a lot of complicated processes in our application.
 To keep it simple for front-end developers, we decided not to burden them with the business logic that goes into the back end,” he said.
 Nevertheless, the teams worked closely together and in tandem so that any UI/UX enhancements were double-checked for back-end functionality.